albanyan/counterhate_paragraph/README.md

 ## Example

-We target authentic counterhate arguments that address the specific hateful claims, as exemplified in the bottom two arguments in following Figure 1.
+We target authentic counterhate arguments that address the specific hateful claims, as exemplified in the bottom two arguments in the following figure:

 <p align="center">
 <img  src="Docs/figs/tweet1.png" width=70% height=70%>